chris-calhoun/Sorting-hat/README.md

-﻿# Sorting-Hat
+# Sorting-Hat

 This project simulates the Hogwarts Sorting Hat ceremony.
 The user will input their name and be placed into their destined house.

+## Motivation

+## Build Status

+## Screenshots

+## Tech/Framwork
+Javascript ES6

+## Features

+## Code Example

+## Deployed Site